12 Tech Trends Shaping Enterprise Information Technology

 - Cloud: The ability to host and deliver online storage, software (SaaS) and other services (IaaS, PaaS) remotely to/for anyone, anywhere, anytime in an on-demand fashion as long as they have access to the internet.

-- Social: The social media, networking and collaboration platforms, both consumer and corporate, that have enabled engagement and sharing between people and groups that have common interests or challenges.
+- Social: The social media, networking and collaboration platforms, both consumer and corporate, that have enabled engagement, sharing and buy instagram followers between people and groups that have common interests or challenges.

 - Big Data and Analytics: The stunning growth in volume, velocity, variety and veracity of digital data of all types from transactional data to sensor data to social data to video (and so on), as well as the technologies enabling the analyzing, correlating and combining of varied sources both public and private.